 Why palletize?
 The palletization of goods provides many benefits for supply chain operations.

 Move one box at a time or up to one hundred?
-Pallets were largely accepted to be one of the two greatest innovations of the Twentieth Century, along with the barcode.
+Pallets were largely accepted to be one of the two greatest material handling innovations of the Twentieth Century, along with the barcode.
 And while the use of pallets along with the palletization of materials was once considered to be a powerful component of materials handling strategy, today, industry takes the practice largely for granted.

 What Is Palletization?